Enhancing learning by targeting learner needs

 Social practice theory applied in three domains

-Roni Bamber, Murray Saunders and Paul Trowler edited the third volume of their trilogy which uses the version of social practice theory developed by here@lancaster.
+Roni Bamber, Murray Saunders and Paul Trowler edited the third volume of their trilogy which uses the version of social practice theory developed by the Centre for Higher Education Research and Evaluation.
 It has been applied to HE issues of the enhancement of teaching and learning, the reconceptualisation of evaluative practices, and the Tribes and Territories analogy.

 Read more about social practice theory applied in three domains.